The Perfect 5-day Itinerary to Tokyo: The Highlights

 - Tokyo Tower from Shiba Park (best view!)

-- Prince U Hotel Rooftop for sunset drinks
+- Prince Park Hotel for sunset drinks

 - Shibuya Crossing and then shopping in Shibuya